-The Network is hosted by the Environmental Monitoring Group, a civil society organisation based in Cape Town.
+The Network is hosted by the African Climate and Development Initiative (ACDI), at the University of Cape Town, based in Cape Town, South Africa.
 The secretariat is guided by a Steering Committee which is elected annually at the annual general meetings.

 Membership is open to all who subscribe to the values of the network and work in the field of climate change adaptation.